cbrews/ignition/README.md

 ![The status is good to go.
 This is Gemini Control.](docs/img/transcript-2.png)

-Ignition is currently in the final stages of pre-Alpha development.
-It is not yet released!
-You use Ignition at your own risk and agree to monitor this repository for changes until a stable version is released.
+Ignition is currently in prerelease.
+You can use Ignition today at your own risk, please monitor this repository for changes until version 1.0 is released.
+Please be advised that there may be breaking changes in the API until that time.

 ## Installation
 ⚠ Ignition currently supports Python versions 3.7 - 3.9.

-You will be able to install Ignition via pip shortly.
-I typically recommend you do this within a [virtual environment](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)
+Ignition can be installed via [PIP](https://pypi.org/project/ignition-gemini/).
+You should install it in alignment with your current development process; if you do not have a build process yet, I recommend you install within a [virtual environment](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

 ```bash
 pip install ignition-gemini